 Despite the long germination period, parsley is the easiest of all sweet herbs to grow.
 Parsley thrives in most soil conditions with only moderate amounts of light, making it an excellent herb to grow in pots.

 Because parsley seeds are slow to germinate and may need as much as 4-6 weeks from wasting it until it sprouts, many people add parsley seeds in lukewarm water for at least 24 hours to speed up germination time.
-The very best way to get parsley seeds to sprout is to put them in a wet (but not dripping) paper towel and put it all in a zip lock bag as you blow some air before closing it completely and put it on a place that emits a little warm (for example, on top of the fridge).
-Once the seeds have germinated and the root is strong, you can carefully plant them to the pot.
-Should it be poured into soil, it is recommended to mix well with other growing medium, such as playing balls.
-Parsley grows best when humus is added into the soil.
+The very best way to get parsley seeds to sprout is to put them in a wet (but not dripping) paper towel and put it all in a zip lock bag as you blow some air before closing it completely and put it in a place that emits a little warm (for example, on top of the fridge).
+Once the seeds have germinated and the root is strong, you can carefully plant them in the pot.
+Should it be poured into the soil, it is recommended to mix well with other growing medium, such as playing balls.
+Parsley grows best when hummus is added into the soil.
 You get a higher yield on parsley if you plant it about two to three times during the growth period.
 But once it is well established, its long crooked root makes it harder and avoided.